three/quorum-notes/README.md

 *This is not the official Quorum setup docs, these are just notes from someone who doesn't follow those docs.*

+First install XCode by running `xcode-select --install`.

-For this guide you need https://www.macports.org/.
+Next you need https://www.macports.org/.
 If you haven't used macports it's simialar to brew but is designed more like Linux package managers and, importantly, has better support of older software (ie python2).